-This COSHH (Control of Substances Hazardous to Health) course will teach participants how to handle, store, and control hazardous substances correctly.
-It will inform the learner of the risks involved in exposure to everyday chemicals, and how to keep themselves and those around them safe.
+This COSHH Course will inform the learner of the risks involved in exposure to everyday chemicals, and how to keep themselves and those around them safe.
 The training modules are designed to present all the regulations present in this 2002 act and ensure that the full knowledge is given to safely deal with potentially hazardous environments.

-This informative course is ideal for employees or business owners working in the following; areas;
+This informative COSHH Training Course is ideal for employees or business owners working in the following; areas;

 - Leisure Facilities (Swimming Pools)